-The general purpose of this report is to study how the electronic communications sector is influenced by other sectors, in particular by content (section 2) and devices (section 3).
-Although NRAs do not generally have regulatory power over these sectors, it may be of interest for them to have a deeper understanding of the mechanisms involved, as they may have an indirect influence on some of the NRAs' core missions.
+Although NRAs do not generally have regulatory power over these sectors, it may be of interest to raise awareness of the mechanisms involved, as these may have an indirect influence on some of the NRAs' core missions.
 BEREC members were surveyed for the drafting of this report through a specifically designed questionnaire.

-The influence of premium content9 on the markets for electronic communication services (ECS)10 is analysed in section 2 of this report.
+The influence of premium content9 on the markets for electronic communications services (ECS)10 is analysed in section 2 of this report.
 ECS enable end-users to access content; therefore content (e.g. audio-visual products) and ECS can be complementary goods.
 Market players are applying convergence strategies between content and ECS typically based on bundling practices11 and content exclusivity offers.
 These strategies may have a direct impact on the ECS markets when the content in question is valued enough by end-users to make a sizeable share of them switch ECS provider.
 Such content, referred to as "premium content" in this report, is the focus of the analysis.
-The report aims to provide a snapshot of the current situation across Europe regarding the distribution of premium content by different actors, the bundling of premium content with ECS, and the exclusivity agreements applied to premium content (section 2.2.2).
+The report aims to provide a snapshot of the current situation across Europe regarding the distribution of premium content by different actors, the bundling of premium content with ECS, and the exclusivity agreements applied to premium content in the context of its impact on ECS markets12 (section 2.2.2).
 Furthermore, the report discusses the potential effects that bundling practices and exclusivity agreements regarding ECS and premium content may have on the ECS markets (Section 2.2.3).
-This snapshot is based on the aforementioned questionnaire sent to BEREC members, to which 30 NRAs responded, allowing a large collection of information regarding the various market structures, the observed practices, as well as regulatory responses taken across Europe.
-It should be noted that most NRAs in Europe do not have regulatory power over the media sector (which is often regulated by a separate regulatory body), nor can most of them impose pre-emptive remedies in the case of a merger, as this falls under the responsibility of National Competition Agencies (which are often separate regulatory bodies).
+This snapshot is based on the aforementioned questionnaire sent to BEREC members, to which 30 NRAs